Blame it on Romeo Sophia Knightly (Beach Read, #2)

 Until now, I loved my job reporting on South Florida’s fine arts and social scene.
 I kept busy, too busy to even think about being single at thirty.
 Okay, I did think about it sometimes, but it wasn’t always on my mind.
 I had other important things to do, like help my mom get her heart disease under control.
 With all the changes that occurred last year, I wasn’t exactly good company in a relationship.
 I found that out when my ex-boyfriend, Todd, dumped me because I was being too moody, which translated to my lack of desire because I was worried about Mom.
 Good thing I found out he wasn’t the “I’ll love you through thick and thin” type of boyfriend.

-After witnessing that scene between the good-looking young doc and his wife/patient, all I can think of is I want to marry a doctor like him who can assuage my medical fears.
-Marry a doctor.
-I love the sound of that—it equals no more worrying, which equals getting back to my once carefree self.
+love the sound of that—it equals no more worrying, which equals getting back to my once carefree self.
 Most doctors are in their profession to heal and that makes them natural nurturers.
 I could use some of that nurturing—it sure would be great to feel normal again.

 Harrison’s hand settles on the base of my spine as he gives me a gentle nudge.
 “Let’s go, hon.”